The Maid Freed from the Gallows: Led Zeppelin version

-English band Led Zeppelin recorded the song for their album Led Zeppelin III in 1970.
+English band Led Zeppelin recorded the song as "Gallows Pole" for their album Led Zeppelin III in 1970.
 The album is a shift in style for the band towards acoustic material, influenced by a holiday Jimmy Page and Robert Plant took to the Bron-Yr-Aur cottage in the Welsh countryside.
 The liner notes include the songwriting credit "Traditional: Arranged by Page and Plant".

 Page adapted the song from a version by American folk musician Fred Gerlach, which is included on his 1962 album Twelve-String Guitar for Folkways Records.

 Composition

 "Gallows Pole" begins as a simple acoustic guitar rhythm; mandolin is added in, then electric bass guitar shortly afterwards, and then banjo and drums simultaneously join in.
 The instrumentation builds up to a crescendo, increasing in tempo as the song progresses.
 The acoustic guitar chord progression (in standard tuning) is simple with a riff based on variations of the open A chord and the chords D and G occurring in the verse.
-Page played banjo, six and 12 string acoustic guitar and electric guitar (a Gibson Les Paul), while John Paul Jones played mandolin and bass.
+Page played banjo, six- and 12-string acoustic guitar and electric guitar (a Gibson Les Paul), while John Paul Jones played mandolin and bass.

 Page has stated that, similar to the song "Battle of Evermore" that was included on their fourth album, the song emerged spontaneously when he started experimenting with Jones' banjo, an instrument he had never before played.
 "I just picked it up and started moving my fingers around until the chords sounded right, which is the same way I work on compositions when the guitar's in different tunings."
 It is also one of Page's favourite songs on Led Zeppelin III.

 Led Zeppelin performed the song a few times live during Led Zeppelin concerts in 1971.
-Plant sometimes also included the lyrics in live performances of the Led Zeppelin song "Trampled Under Foot" in 1975.
+Page and Plant recorded a live acoustic version for their 1994 album.
+No Quarter: Jimmy Page and Robert Plant Unledded.

 Reception

-In a retrospective review of Led Zeppelin III (Deluxe Edition), Kristofer Lenz of Consequence of Sound gave "Gallows Pole" a positive review, writing the track is "an excellent representation of Page’s acoustic prowess, as his simple guitar line is soon joined by 12-string and banjo."
-Lenz further wrote that Jones joins the fun as well, "as he adds some mandolin flourish to the mix."
+In a retrospective review of Led Zeppelin III (Deluxe Edition), Kristofer Lenz of Consequence of Sound gave "Gallows Pole" a positive review, writing the track is "an excellent representation of Page's acoustic prowess, as his simple guitar line is soon joined by 12-string and banjo".
+Lenz further wrote that Jones joins the fun as well, "as he adds some mandolin flourish to the mix".

+Tia Blake version

+Folk-singer Tia Blake recorded it as "Hangman" on her 1972 album "Folksongs & Ballads", replacing "gold" with "hope".
+In her version, the stanzas are repeated four times: Her father, her mother, her brother, and her true love.
+The last one has brought her fee.

+The Watersons version

+English folk group The Watersons recorded a version called "The Prickle-Holly Bush", with Martin Carthy singing lead, for their 1981 album Green Fields.
+They learned it from the singing of Bill Whiting, of Longcot, Oxfordshire.